Best Canadian Tech Stocks

 Sector – E-Commerce

 Shopify has been one of the biggest wealth creators of the past decade.
-Shopify made its public market debut in 2015, and its IPO opened at about C$18.
-Today the stock is trading at C$1987, representing a 110x gain in just under six years.
-This means that a C$10000 investment would be worth north of C$1 million today.
+Shopify debuted publicly in 2015, and its IPO opened at about C$18.
+Today, the stock trades at C$1987, representing a 110x gain in just under six years.
+This means a C$10000 investment would be worth less than C$1 million today.

 Shopify is an e-commerce service company that lets individuals and small/medium businesses set up online businesses without hassles.
 Shopify takes care of payments, store setup, and inventory management and offers many other features to customers looking to start an online business.